Beatrice Elvery: Career

 When Sarah Purser founded her studio An Túr Gloine (The Tower of Glass) in 1903, she invited Beatrice Elvery to be one of the designers.
 Her first commission of six windows was installed in the Convent of Mercy chapel, Enniskillen, County Fermanagh in 1905.
 Christ among the Doctors, 1907, is at St Stephen's Church, Mount Street, Dublin; and St Nicholas's Church, Carrickfergus, a three-light, Good Samaritan; and The Prodigal Son.
 Some of her sketch designs in ink and watercolour are held in the National Gallery of Ireland.

 Beatrice Elvery produced stained glass windows for St Patrick's Cathedral, Dublin, the Cathedral of the Annunciation of the Blessed Virgin Mary and St Nathy, Ballaghaderreen, St Canice's Cathedral, Kilkenny, and some twenty other churches.

 Elvery's paintings and book illustrations include Éire (1907) which was a landmark painting modelled on a performance of Yeats' play 'Cathleen ni Houlihan' in which Maud Gonne played the title role.
 The painting promoted the idea of an independent Irish state.
 The painting was bought by Maud Gonne who presented it to Patrick Pearse.

 She also produced numerous illustrations for children's books.
 Elvery was appointed an associate member of the Royal Hibernian Academy in 1932 and a full member in 1934.
 Her paintings were described by Albert Power as '...romantic, absurd, theatrical and exhilarating...'.

 In 1912, Elvery married the barrister Charles Campbell, later the second Baron Glenavy, and they at first settled in London.
 She had three children, Patrick, Bridget (known as Biddy) and Michael.

 In London, the circle in which the couple lived was frequented by literary and artistic personalities.
 Their circle included W. B. Yeats, George Bernard Shaw, D. H. Lawrence, Middleton Murry, and Katherine Mansfield.
 The latter described Beatrice in one of her letters as 'a queer mixture for she is loving and affectionate, and yet she is malicious'.
 Her portrait of Mansfield in Elvery's garden is in the collection of the Museum of New Zealand Te Papa Tongarewa.

 At the end of the First World War, the Campbells returned to Ireland, after which Elvery concentrated on her painting.
 In the Irish Civil War, their house was targeted for burning by Anti-treaty forces.
 Elvery objected to the attack and insisted on the raiders allowing her to rescue the books.
 By the end of the process, she was directing the burning-party to remove first edition books, original paintings, furniture, and, because it was Christmas eve, her children's presents.
 She did not want to repeat the Christmas shopping.

-Elvery's daughter Bridget was killed by a fire bomb in the 1972 bombing blitz.
+Elvery's daughter Bridget was killed by a bomb in London during the Second World War.